HarryMartin001/Cybersecurity-WEEK-10-11-Honeypot/README.md

 ## Notes

-Describe any challenges encountered while doing the assignment. ii.
+Describe any challenges encountered
  Issues encountered

 p0f and Elastic Honey did not install due to OS mismatch (seems to need RedHat) Otherwise, smooth deployments with GCP and MHN